All Posts

 Tasmania can feel confusing because Kindergarten and Prep do not play the same role they do in NSW or Victoria.

-The current Tasmanian enrolment guidance and attendance guidance point parents to three simple ideas:
+The current Tasmanian enrolment guidance and attendance guidance point parents to three practical ideas:

 • children are encouraged to attend Kindergarten from age four;